james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 ### Building spec with context

-Use describe_interface() from @specification-document.md to get the full interface context that will be required to understand this modules implementation. and prepend it to the spec document in a single SectionBlock with title "Interface context".
+Use preprocess_spec_context() from @specification-document.md to get the full interface context that will be required to preprocess the spec into a context-free spec, which contains all the information required to implement the module.

-Re-render this new spec with context into an intermediate file at `slop/module-name.context.md`.
+Re-render this new spec with context into an intermediate file at `slop/module-name.no-context.md`.

 ### System prompt